To each and every American citizen,

 Shakespeare

 But while specialization brings major advantages and increased efficiency, it also makes the society more fragile.
 Specialization makes the individual wholly dependent on their society.
 If society reaches a critical point of dysfunction, it implodes, and all hyper-specialized individuals suffer terrible consequences because they cannot survive without that societal structure to meet most of their needs.
-This implosion of our society is a clear, present, and overwhelming danger to the American People, and it must be disarmed before we destroy ourselves.
+This social implosion is the overwhelming danger to the American People and it must be disarmed before we destroy ourselves.
 Given our earlier examination of our environmental, economic, and political systems, we can conclude that a social implosion is not an exaggeration.
 It is irrelevant whether the society shattering event is a civil war due to illegitimate, repetitive claims of election tampering, an economic collapse as a result of the dollar losing its reserve currency status, or environmental Armageddon as mass crop failures eliminate the common availability of food.
-It does not matter which civilization breaker it is.
+It does not matter what civilization breaker it is.
 All that matters is that if society breaks down somehow, the individuals who are hyperspecialized, which is virtually everyone, suddenly find it almost impossible to survive.

 Our goal is to design a sustainable society that cultivates for human potential in its citizens.
 Sustainability and freedom are the two constraints to our project to structure human society as well as possible.
 We need to consider the needs and freedom of not only our current needs, but those of our descendants as well.
 We need to meet the needs of ~1/3 billion Americans, while restoring the habitability of the planet, and we should do so as efficiently as possible.
 The hundred-trillion-dollar question is: how do we structure society to enable us to reach our highest potential?